vapor-community/HTMLKit/README.md

 * [BootstrapKit](https://github.com/MatsMoll/BootstrapKit) - A higher level library that makes it easier to work with Boostrap 4.
 * [Vapor TIL fork](https://github.com/MatsMoll/vapor-til) - Compare Leaf to HTMLKit in this fork of the TIL app.
 * Convert pure HTML code to HTMLKit code using this [HTML-to-HTMLKit converter](https://github.com/MatsMoll/HTMLKit-code-converter).

+## Known Issues

+* Linux compiler can sometimes struggle with compiling the code when a combination of complex use of generics, default values or deeply nested function builders are used.